shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-single-credential-login.md

 ---
-title: Microsoft Monetize - Set up single credential login
+title: Microsoft Monetize - Set up Single Credential Login
-description: The article provides a step-by-step guide for setting up a single credential login. ms.date: 10/28/2023
+description: Create a single credential login with this step-by-step guide.
+Receive a welcome email with a password setup link.
+Complete the process seamlessly. ms.date: 10/28/2023
 ---